L&M: Motorsports

 L&M sponsored the Carl Haas Racing's Lola cars driven by Peter Revson in the 1970 Can-Am season and Jackie Stewart in 1971.

 In 1972 L&M supported the Penske Racing Porsches of George Follmer and Mark Donohue.

 L&M sponsored one of the Ducati bikes that Ben Bostrom drove in 2001 and 2002.
 The company also sponsored the Derbi factory team competing in the 2001 Grand Prix motorcycle racing season on the 125-cc class.

 Television shows

 L&M, as well as Kellogg's, were the main sponsors of the Hotel de Paree television show from October 2, 1959, until June 3, 1960.

 Gunsmoke was even advertised off-camera by Matt Dillon (James Arness) and Doc Adams (Milburn Stone).
 L&M also sponsored the radio version of "Gunsmoke".

-Jackie Gleason 'You're in the Picture ("Apology" episode) has Mr. Gleason pitching and smoking L&M cigarettes.
+Jackie Gleason's You're in the Picture ("Apology" episode) has Mr. Gleason pitching and smoking L&M cigarettes.